Genivia/RE-flex/doc/index.md

 A lexer specification may use a defined name in place of the second operand of an union, intersection, and subtraction operation.
-The defined name should expand into a bracket list.
+The defined name should expand into a bracket list that defines an ASCII character class (i.e. full Unicode cannot be used).
 For example:

 <div class="alt">
 ~~~{.cpp}